Medal of Honor: Warfighter: Critical response

 Electronic Arts responded to the largely negative criticism saying that the launch "is coming in below our expectations".
 EA Labels president Frank Gibeau said, "We're disappointed with the critical reception.
 Internal testing and mock reviews indicated that the game is better than the [Metacritic] score we have right now.
 We believe it is.
 However, we are seeing folks out there that just don't like the game."
 Gibeau went on to say that EA is "not happy" with how the game has been received by the critics.

+Despite the mixed response, the Academy of Interactive Arts & Sciences nominated Medal of Honor: Warfighter for "Outstanding Achievement in Sound Design" during the 16th Annual D.I.C.E.
+Awards.

 Pakistani ban

 The game drew criticism from Pakistan for its portrayal of the country as a "hotbed of terrorism".
 Medal of Honor: Warfighter and Call of Duty Black Ops II, both of which were released in 2012, were banned by the All Pakistan CD, DVD, Audio Cassette Traders and Manufacturers Association (APCDACTM) over their depictions of terrorism in the country and, in MoH Warfighter, the ISI's apparent support for terrorist organizations.
 However, access to the game did not see to be hindered as at least one large store in the capital of Islamabad was still making brisk sales of both games and pirated versions of the game are also easily available.